psrct/psrct/README.md

 About Me
 -------
 My name's Petch.
 I'm a student bachelor degree of IT at KMITL.
+*  🔭  I'm interested in Software Engineer, FullStack Developer, Cybersecurity
 *  🌍  I'm based in Bangkok, Thailand

 ### Skills